[This is an excerpt from GO TELL THE BEES THAT I AM GONE, Copyright © 2020 Diana Gabaldon.]

 Diana replied: Yes!

-Webmistress’s note: Details of a BEES event featuring Diana in the Phoenix, Arizona area (organized by The Poisoned Pen bookstore will be posted on this website when known.
+Webmistress’s note: Details of a possible BEES event featuring Diana in the Phoenix, Arizona area (organized by The Poisoned Pen bookstore) will be posted on Diana’s official Appearances Page when known.
 Stay tuned!
 And the Pen will be selling copies of BEES signed by Diana both at the event, and on their web store, and the Pen ships anywhere in the world.

 Elizabeth T. commented: Thank you Diana, so glad to read a piece in Salisbury where I lived for several years and where I started reading Outlander.
 At one time, the library had a wonderful pre revolutionary exhibit—Salisbury was loyalist!